AutoCAD Sheet set manager is just like any normal palette of AutoCAD but it has very powerful features that can be used

 Currently, you will see a list of all layouts in the Sheet List tab, you can organize these layouts in subsets.
 To make a subset right click on the Sheet set name and select New Subset from the contextual menu.
 Specify the name of the new subset and click OK.

 You can now move layouts under the subset by selecting them and moving then under the subset by simple drag and drop.
 You can select and move multiple layouts by pressing CTRL key as well.

 Sheet creation templates

-You can specify some properties to the Sheet Set like a default template and override template, when a new sheet is created in the Sheet Set Manager it will take the properties from the assigned template.
+You can specify some properties to the Sheet Set as a default template and override template, when a new sheet is created in the Sheet Set Manager it will take the properties from the assigned template.

 To set the default Sheet Set template select the sheet set then right click and select properties from the contextual menu.
 Locate the Sheet creation template option and specify the template which you want to use.